CopenhagenCityArchives/Kildetaster/README.md

 production mode minifies the build, extracts CSS and uses external source maps.
 The development build is unminified, uses inline source maps.

-The `--publish=<PUBLISH LOCATION>` flag indicates a prefix put in front of the loaded source files in the built `index.html` file for the editor application.
+The `--public=<PUBLIC LOCATION>` flag indicates the location of the public project distribution, and all references to files of the project will be prefixed with the path (eg. source files referenced in `index.html` file for the editor application).

 Select a set of constants (or configuration) with `--constants=<CONSTANTSET>`.
 It defaults to `development`.